-A toxic tort can be the result of exposure to a number of different toxic substances.
+A chemical exposure can be the result of exposure to a number of different toxic substances.
 Lead-based paint, asbestos, toxic solvents, industrial chemicals, landfill waste, pesticides, or electro magnetic fields in an area where people dwell all pose a serious threat to human health.
 Exposure to these chemical toxins can result in serious health complications such as lung cancer, brain damage, leukemia, birth injury, or vital organ damage.
 These health complications can be permanent and irreversible once detected.

-There are many precautions that can be taken by the individual to prevent a toxic tort.
+There are many precautions that can be taken by the individual to prevent a chemical exposure.
 By minimizing contact with and by living away from refineries, rail yards, landfills, and electrical towers and chemical plants, you can ensure you are taking the necessary precautions.
 However, sometimes these actions are not always possible.
 Also, ensuring that your home does not have lead-based paint and that your flooring, walls and ceilings are in good condition can help protect you and your family from exposure to harmful chemicals.

 A chemical exposure can often be a difficult case to prove because of the reluctance of large corporations to admit fault and the length of time usually involved in between the exposure and the injury.
 This is why a Henderson and Las Vegas chemical exposure attorney can be an instrumental part of your toxic tort claim.
 A chemical exposure attorney can help organize your legal issues and maximize your potential in a case against large and powerful defendant.